FinalCAD/csv2hash/README.md

 	end

-#### Headers
+### CSV Headers

 You can define the number of rows to skip in the header of the CSV.

 	Definition.new(rules, type, header_size=0)

-### Parser
+### Parser and configuration

-Pasrer take severale parameter like that :
+Pasrer take severale parameters like that :

 	initialize definition, file_path, exception_mode=true, data_source=nil, ignore_blank_line=false

-you can pass directly Array of data (Array at 2 dimensions) really usefull for testing, if you don't care about line blank in your CSV you can ignore them.
+you can pass directly Array of data (Array at 2 dimensions) really useful for testing, if you don't care about line blank in your CSV you can ignore them.

-#### Response
+### Response

 The parser return values wrapper into DataWrapper Object, you can call .valid? method on this Object and grab either data or errors like that :